Chris-Mitchell90/No-Spoilers-Server/README.md

 You will need the Client repo to run this app.
 This can be found [here](https://github.com/t-patrick/No-Spoilers-Client).

-You will need Node and MongoDB.
+You will need Node, MongoDB and tsc installed globally.
 You will also need a TMDB API key - you can learn about TMDB and register for a key [here](https://developers.themoviedb.org/3/getting-started/introduction).

 # Installation